lammps/lammps/doc/src/Python_neighbor.rst

 that allows to treat it like either a python list or a NumPy array.
-The access procedure is similar to that of the C-library interface: use one of the "find" functions to look up the index of the neighbor list in the global table of neighbor lists and then get access to the neigbor list data.
+The access procedure is similar to that of the C-library interface: use one of the "find" functions to look up the index of the neighbor list in the global table of neighbor lists and then get access to the neighbor list data.
 The code sample below demonstrates reading the neighbor list data using the NumPy access method.